 What is SAOVA?

 Since 2002, SAOVA's volunteers have interviewed politicians running for election to the U.S. Congress for the first time.
 Each election cycle, we also review the voting records of incumbents standing for reelection.
-The goal of these activities was to determine candidates' positions on the animal rightists' threats to our sport, avocations and farming livelihoods.
+The goal of these activities is to determine candidates' positions on the animal rightists' threats to our sport, avocations and farming livelihoods.

 Any incumbent politician running for reelection that supported the majority of the recent AR bills had his or her prior voting record, sponsorships and funding/endorsement records carefully examined.
 In most cases our analysis confirmed a consistent AR support pattern.